Uniting Nature and Health Through Research and Action

 11:50 AM | Lunch and Networking

-12:10 PM | Building a Nature and Health Movement: Actionable Models From My Community to Jacksonville
+12:10 PM | Building a Nature and Health Movement: Actionable Models from my Community to Jacksonville

 Roger Still, M.A.

-Managing Partner, Health Advisors, LLC -
+Managing Partner, One Health Advisors, LLC -

 Afternoon Session